-- Without coercion and as an informed decision. - With full transparency and agreement regarding the use of the gift by the college. - In full confidence that acknowledgement and recognition will be as the donor wishes. - Should a donation be made at a time when the donor was not able to make an informed decision, but this was not clear to the fundraiser, such a donation would be returned. - Donors are made aware that they have the right to cancel any agreement they make to donate and that they also have the right to a refund.
+- Without coercion and as an informed decision. - With full transparency and agreement regarding the use of the gift by the college. - In full confidence that acknowledgement and recognition will be as the donor wishes. - Should a donation be made at a time when the donor was not able to make an informed decision, but this was not clear to the fundraiser, such a donation would be returned. - Donors are made aware that they have the right to cancel any agreement they make to donate and that if it can be proved that they were not able to make an informed decision at the time of donating, they also have the right to a refund.